awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 By default, an address range is provisioned to be publicly advertised to the internet\.
 You can provision an IPv6 address range that will not be publicly advertised\.
 For routes that are not publicly advertisable, the provisioning process generally completes within minutes\.
 When you associate an IPv6 CIDR block from a non\-public address range with a VPC, the IPv6 CIDR can only be accessed through hybrid connectivity options that support IPv6, such as [AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html), [AWS Site\-to\-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html), or [Amazon VPC Transit Gateways](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html)\.

-An ROA is not required to provision a non\-public address range\.
+A ROA is not required to provision a non\-public address range\.

 **Important**
 You can only specify whether an address range is publicly advertised during provisioning\.
 You cannot change the advertisable status later on\.